Gallogly College of Engineering

 Engineering Student Life

 Engineering Student Life promotes students’ professional and leadership development by hosting and supporting a variety of co-curricular opportunities.
-These opportunities include workshops, job and internships fairs, tech talks, and the support of a multitude of engineering and STEM focused student organizations including technical and professional societies, service organizations, social organizations, competitive student teams and more.
+These opportunities include workshops, career fairs, tech talks, and the support of a multitude of engineering and STEM focused student organizations including technical and professional societies, service organizations, social organizations, competitive student teams and more.

 Engineering Student Competition Teams